Evaluating Language Models' Evaluations of Games: Additional related work

 \section{Additional related work}

 \paragraph{Games and the evaluation of AI}

 Our work is related to a line of research that uses games to benchmark and understand AI model's capabilities.
 Games have long served as valuable environments for evaluating AI models and algorithms \citep{shannon1950, newell1955chess, campbell2002deep, mnih2015human, silver2016mastering, yannakakis2018artificial, vinyals2019grandmaster, bard2020hanabi, meta2022human, van2023expertise, bailis2024werewolf, todd2025benchmarking, shojaee2025illusion}.
-Games are useful for evaluation in part because they offer precise rules and reward structures that are easily encoded into artificial systems while still requiring players to engage in a variety of complex cognitive behaviors, from long-range planning to semantic understanding to social inference.
-Our focus on game variants that are unlikely to have been previously studied and are unlikely to be present in extant training corpora aligns with a recent trend to focus on novel or generated games for the purpose of evaluating modern AI systems \citep{ying2025assessing, verma2025measuring}.
+Games are useful for evaluation in part because they offer precise rules and reward structures that are easily encoded into artificial systems while still requiring players to engage in a variety of complex cognitive behaviors, from long-range planning to semantic understanding to social inference---as has made games especially appealing for studying LLM decision making~\citep{wusmartplay, duan2024gtbench, huang2025far, lin2025gamebot}.
+However, rather than study LLM play in games, here, we focus on studying how LLMs \textit{evaluate} games, before any play, and compare such evaluations to humans' evaluations.
+Additionally, our focus on game variants that are unlikely to have been previously studied and are unlikely to be present in extant training corpora aligns with a recent trend to focus on novel or generated games for the purpose of evaluating modern AI systems \citep{ying2025assessing, verma2025measuring}.

 \paragraph{Language models as judges} Lastly, one parallel application in which language models are also used as evaluators is in LLM-as-a-judge paradigms~\citep{li2024generation}.
 In these settings, LLMs are used to provide evaluations by leveraging their ability to process diverse data types and provide scalable assessments that approximate human preferences~\citep{zheng2023judging}.
 Such methods have been applied for generating various scores~\citep[e.g.,][]{bai2023benchmarking}, answering yes/no questions~\citep[e.g.,][]{shinn2023reflexion}, and conducting pairwise comparisons~\citep[e.g.,][]{liu2025improving}, which have been used to improve aspects of models~\citep[e.g.,][]{dubois2023alpacafarm}, data~\citep[e.g.,][]{zhang2023wisdom}, agents~\citep[e.g.,][]{zhuge2025agent}, and even reasoning~\citep{lightman2023let}.
 However, unlike this literature---or other literature evaluating the kinds of evaluations used to test AI systems, e.g,~\citep{zhou2025general}---our motivation is not to use language model judgments to acquire assessments at scale.
 Instead, our work focuses on the cognitive traits of these models---using the setting of games to analyze how language models compare to humans in reasoning about tasks that are difficult to compute or quantify.